JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 This is a confusing step!
 Be careful.

-- Rob Svirskas uploads images to S3; when he does, he populates two fields in the MIPs collection containing their URLs
+- Rob Svirskas uploads images to S3; when he does, he stores those URLs in various fields in multiple collections in the JACS Mongo db
 - the individual json files will only populate imageURL field from the database; if they have that field, the image is uploaded
 - however, the aggregate json file will populate the imageURL field with the URL it would or should have, whether it's been uploaded or not
 - this aggreate json file is also the one Rob uses for input
     + he wants only the images that need uploading, though, not all of them (ie, just the updates)
 - so the order of operation is something like this:
-    + after the library has been created, run step 1 normally to create the aggregate json
+    + after the library has been created, run step 1 to create the aggregate json
-    + also run step 0 to create the individual json files
     + run `util/filter-json-for-upload.py`; this script looks at the individual json files to determine which ones are missing imageURL and thus need uploading; it then filters the aggregate json and removes those that do have images
 - the filtered json file can then be copied to `/groups/scicompsoft/informatics/data/release_libraries/v2.2.0` (with the right version number) for upload; try to name the file with the driver (split gal4, mcfo, whatever), the date, and the brain dataset (eg, hemibrain or vnc)
 - let Rob know it's ready

 Once Rob has done the upload and populated the db, it's time to start the workflow proper.

-Note that you'll be running at least step 0 again, so the imageURL field will be populated.
-I'm not 100% sure you need to re-run step 1, but I suspect it's a good idea, just in case.
-If the imageURL fields have changed at all, it'll pick up the current ones.
+You'll run step 0 and step 1 (again) at that time.
+Step 1 needs to be rerun so any new attributes will be picked up.

 # Running the workflow - general